jsanchogithub/angular-bootstrap/README.md

 		> ng build --prod  // this creates a dist folder!

-7. A new folder os created (folder = dist/angular-hello-world).
+7. A new folder is created (folder = dist/angular-hello-world).
 That folder will be used to deploy to the remote server.

 ## 2.- How to deploy an Angular app into the remote server.

 8. Choose the server.
 On my case, I choosed Firebase (free) hosting.
-After creating our account on Firebase we need to create a new Project <br>
+After creating our account on Firebase we need to create a new Project.
 We do that in Firebase's Console accepting the default settings.
-Pretty straightfordward. <br>
+Pretty straightfordward.
 Project's name could be the same as the Angular (angular-hello-world).

 9. Install on the local computer tool for deploying into the remote server (firebase-CLI).
 After that, we can execute Firebase's commands.